Using your Redgate ID to activate your tools

 Managing license users

-If you're a license owner or admin, when you click on the Manage cog next to a product on the summary page you’ll see a detailed view for that product.
+If you're a license owner or admin, when you click on the tool card from the licenses section, you’ll see a detailed view for that product.
+In the right hand pop-up section, you will find a summary of the license and how it's currently being used.

 Inviting a user